janikvonrotz/awesome-powershell/readme.md

 - [PsGet](http://psget.net/) - Set of commands to install modules from central directory, local file or from the web.
 - [Chocolatey](https://chocolatey.org/) - The package manager for Windows.
 The sane way to manage software on Windows.

+## Parallel Processing

+- [PoshRSJob](https://github.com/proxb/PoshRSJob) - Provides an alternative to PSjobs with greater performance and less overhead to run commands in the background
+- [Invoke-Parallel](https://github.com/RamblingCookieMonster/Invoke-Parallel) - This function will take in a script or scriptblock, and run it against specified objects(s) in parallel

 ## Security

 - [File System Security](https://gallery.technet.microsoft.com/scriptcenter/1abd77a5-9c0b-4a2b-acef-90dbb2b84e85) - Allows a much easier management of permissions on files and folders.